daytonflores/MySocketServer-With-XML-APIs/README.md

 - XML parsing/handling was done using the open source C++ XML processing library [pugixml](https://github.com/zeux/pugixml)

+## Design Approach

+- The approach I took to design this system was to abstract the socket handling + XML methods within 2 objects: MySocketServer and MySocketClient.
+The reason for this approach was to add a layer of abstraction between handling socket information between server and client as it would improve reusability and enhance ease of integration into a more complex environment.
+This also sets the program up to potentially handle connections to multiple MySocketClients in the future
+	- MySocketClient only serves as a layer of abstraction for storing all information and methods about the socket client into its own object
+	- MySocketServer serves as a layer of abstraction for managing the socket server and the client it communicates with.
+Requests "from" the client and responses "to" the client are both stored in here.
+This is done in order to keep MySocketClient object as just a holder of information that is necessary for the server (since the client is external and the server is the main piece of this program)

 ## Important Notes

 - This is only compatible with Linux systems